 As one of the most popular of the legal US sportsbooks, FanDuel is clearly doing a lot of things right.
-There’s a great risk-free bet offer once you walk in the door.
+There’s a great bonus bet offer once you walk in the door.
 After you stick around, you’ll find that this is one of the most user-friendly offerings available.

 The FanDuel Sportsbook app crushes it in a number of different ways, including with its popular same-game parlay feature for NFL games.

 BetRivers Sportsbook – Solid for NFL Props